 Non-regenerative anaemia in canine ehrlichiosis might be indicative for poor bone marrow function in these dogs.
 In many previous studies, bone marrow involvement in ehrlichiosis was confirmed through presence of inclusions of E. Canis in bone marrow and non-regenerative anaemia in a super acute infection of ehrlichiosis in dogs [15].
-In support of findings of current investigation, previously Simone et al [16] also concluded that E. canis develops a parasitism in the bone marrow with detection of inclusions of various stages of E. canis during the acute phase of disease.
+In support of findings of current investigation, previously Simone et al. [16] also concluded that E. canis develops parasitism in the bone marrow with detection of inclusions of various stages of E. canis during the acute phase of disease.
 Based on their findings of normocytic normochromic anaemia, thrombocytopenia along with stages of E. canis in bone marrow aspirates 15 days post infection; they stated that bone marrow examination may be more useful in diagnosis and evaluation of recovery of clinically affected dogs.
 Present findings are also well supported from a recent study of Gad Baneth [17], who stated that dogs in the chronic ehrlichiosis may develop severe haematological abnormalities as their bone marrow becomes hypocellular at this stage.
 Steven and Allison [18], has written that primary bone marrow disease or failure from any cause can lead to non-regenerative anaemia and pancytopenia, while with diffuse marrow involvement, granulocytes are affected first, followed by platelets and finally RBCs.

-Haematological changes and related clinical signs in ehrlichiosis vary as per the stage of stage of the disease which depends on duration and response of dog for the infection.
+Haematological changes and related clinical signs in ehrlichiosis vary as per the stage of stage of the disease, which depends on the duration and response of dog for the infection.
 As per available literature in canine ehrlichiosis, following an incubation period of 1 to 3 weeks, three typical phases of the disease may develop sequentially: acute, subclinical, and chronic [20].
 The acute phase can last 2 to 4 weeks; some dogs that show clinical improvement in this stage may remain persistent subclinical carriers for months and years [19].
 The subclinical phase follows the acute stage, where there are no clinical signs; therefore, not require veterinary attention.
 However, on screening may show subnormal platelet concentrations at this stage [21].
 Some, but not all infected dogs may advance to a chronic phase, where the clinical signs are more severe.
 Unfortunately, the acute and chronic phases are not always easy to distinguish in clinical practice, because many of the clinical signs are similar.
 A complete blood count and bone marrow aspiration may assist in diagnosing the chronic severe form of the disease.